Can You Treat _________?

 Our clinical focus is on treating health concerns in women such as low energy, migraines, digestive issues, and stress & anxiety.
 While naturopathic medicine and acupuncture can be applied to most acute and all chronic health problems, the special focus allows the delivery of high-quality natural healthcare options attuned to the needs of our patients.

 It depends.
 The frequency of visits depends on many factors including the individual, severity of symptoms, type of treatments pursued, level of support needed/wanted, ability to implement recommendations, etc. As a general rule of thumb, visits in the beginning are more frequent and decrease over time.
 A typical schedule may look like this: after the 1st visit, the 2nd visit may be 1-4 weeks later, at 4 weeks then every 8 weeks until your health goals are attained.
 After this point, patients usually come in once a year for an annual physical and seasonally (4x/year) to work on any concerns that have come up and to address seasonal influences on health.

 Do You Treat Infants and Children?

-We are currently not accepting new pediatric patients, but are happy to refer you to a local colleague.
+We are currently accepting new patients 13 years old and up, and are happy to refer pediatric patients to a local colleague.

 What is the Difference Between Naturopathic Medicine and Conventional Medicine?